aadithyavimal-christ/EH_sem3_2025_Notes/1st Assignment/ASSIGNMENT-REPORT.md

 This report documents the completion of **Assignment 2: Full Port Scan**, a critical component of the Ethical Hacking curriculum for Semester 3, 2025.
 The objective was to conduct a **comprehensive network reconnaissance** operation by scanning all **65,535 TCP ports** on the target system `testphp.vulnweb.com` using the `nmap -p-` command.

 In real-world cybersecurity, attackers often hide services on non-standard ports (e.g., SSH on port 2222 or a backdoor on port 4444) to avoid detection by basic scans.
-A full port scan ensures that **no potential entry point is overlooked**, aligning with the principle of “no stone left unturned” in security auditing.
+A full port scan ensures that **no potential entry point is overlooked**, aligning with the principle of "no stone left unturned" in security auditing.

 This assignment required:
 - Performing a full port scan using `nmap`
 - Automating the process with a Bash script
 - Saving scan output for analysis and reporting